hyperledger/fabric/docs/source/raft_configuration.md

   * `SnapDir`: specifies the location at which snapshots for `etcd/raft` are stored.
   Each channel will have its own subdirectory named after the channel ID.

-There is also a hidden configuration parameter that can be set by adding it to the consensus section in the `orderer.yaml`:
+There are also two hidden configuration parameters that can each be set by adding them the consensus section in the `orderer.yaml`:

   * `EvictionSuspicion`: The cumulative period of time of channel eviction suspicion that triggers the node to pull blocks from other nodes and see if it